DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Literature Review

-Bayesian network learning algorithms were investigated by Penet et al. \cite{penet2012}, with temporal and multimodal data for a violent shot detection system.
-They employed the zero-crossing rate (ZCR) for feature extraction and evaluated their system on the MediaEval 2011 Affect Task corpus, achieving a 50\% false alarm rate and a missed detection rate of 3\%.
-Deniz et al. \cite{deniz2014} developed a technique to detect extreme acceleration patterns by applying random transforms to consecutive video frame power spectrum.
-Nievas et al. \cite{nievas2011} used the bag-of-words (BoW) approach along with space-time interest points (STIP)\cite{laptev2005space} and motion scale-invariant feature transform (MoSIFT)\cite{chen2009mosift} for fight detection.
-De Souza et al. \cite{desouza2010b} compared SIFT and STIP, finding that STIP outperformed SIFT on the same datasets.
+This section explores various methods and techniques utilized in the existing literature on violence recognition.
+Relevant features were captured by feature descriptors in traditional methods.
+Deniz et al. \cite{deniz2014} detected extreme acceleration patterns by applying random transforms to consecutive video frame power spectrum.
+De Souza et al. \cite{desouza2010b} compared SIFT and STIP, and found that STIP outperformed SIFT on the same datasets.
 Xu et al. \cite{xu2014} employed a support vector machine (SVM) with a radial basis function (RBF) kernel for violence detection, and used MoSIFT and STIP for feature extraction.
 This combination improved the detection of relevant shape and motion patterns.
-Arceda et al. \cite{arceda2016} proposed a method for detecting violent flow variations using SVM and the Horn-Schunck \cite{horn1981determining} optical flow algorithm.
-Senst et al. \cite{senst2017} incorporated SIFT and BoW methods with Lagrangian theory, achieving a balance between computational complexity and efficiency in violence detection.
-Zhang et al. \cite{zhang2016} trained an SVM classifier with optical flow and a Gaussian model.
-Mahmoodi and Salajeghe \cite{mahmoodi2019} extracted features using histograms of optical flow magnitude and orientation.
-Clarin et al. \cite{clarin2005} used Kohonen’s self-organizing map (SOM), Bilinski and Bremond \cite{bilinski2016} employed improved Fisher vectors (IFV), and Cai et al. \cite{cai2018} combined dense trajectories (DT) with MPEG flow video descriptors.
+Zhang et al. \cite{zhang2016} used an SVM classifier with optical flow and a Gaussian model.